cs50nestm/cs50labs/selectionsort/README.md

-# Bubble Sort
+# Selection Sort

 In this lab you will learn about:

-- How bubble sort works
+- How selection sort works
 - Computational Complexity

-## What is Bubble Sort?
+## What is Selection Sort?

-A prerequisite to using search algorithms which are more efficient that linear search is to have sorted data.

-One of the most basic sorting algorithms is **bubble sort**.
-Bubble sort works by comparing two adjacent numbers in the list, and **swapping** them if they are **out of order**.
+Let's take a look at another sorting algorithm, **selection sort**.

 <!-- ![Bubble_Sort](http://labs.cs50nestm.net/bubblesort.gif) -->
 <img src="http://labs.cs50nestm.net/bubblesort.gif" width="450">

-We see that, after our first pass through the array, the numbers are not completed sorted, but the largest number, 6, is at the end.
-Since we start swapping from left to right, the largest number will always end up at the end.
+First, we go over the entire list, and look for the smallest number.
+Then we **select** that number, and put it at the front of our list, swapping it with whatever was originally at that position.
+We then look through the list for the second smallest number and swap this with the element that is second from the left in our list.

+As we continue, we build a sorted list, one element at a time.

 {% next %}

-The pseudocode for **bubble sort** would look like this:
+The pseudocode for **selection sort** would look like this:

 ```
-repeat until no swaps
-    for i from 0 to n-2
+for i from 0 to n-1
-        if i'th and i+1'th elements out of order
-            swap them
+    find smallest element between i'th and n-1'th
+    swap smallest with i'th element
 ```

 ## Computational Complexity

-The worst case scenario for **bubble sort** is a reverse ordered list (6, 5, 4, 3, 2, 1).
-We would need 5, or `n - 1` passes and each pass would check 5, or `n - 1` pairs of numbers.

-When comparing running time, we generally just want the term with the biggest order of magnitude, so in this case, we would say that **bubble sort** has a complexity of **O(n<sup>2</sup>)**.
+Even though we are doing fewer swaps with **selection sort** than we are in **bubble sort**, we are looking through our array `n - 1` times, and doing up to `n - 1` swaps, so our worst case scenario involves looking at `n<sup>2</sup>` elements.
+Unfortunately, our best case and worst case scenarios are the same here.
+We wouldn't know if our array starts out sorted, since we are looking through the array one element at a time.

 {% next %}